sriram1105-m/Modern-Data-Warehouse-with-Dimensional-Modeling-and-Batch-Orchestration/README.md

 - How I build pipelines that are modular, testable, and easy to maintain
 - How I support both reporting workflows and machine learning pipelines with reliable, well-modeled inputs
 - How I prevent surprises by addressing data quality issues early and making transformations fully transparent

+# ✍️ Author
+I build data systems that people can trust.
+Not just pipelines that move rows, but processes that support decisions, analysis, and long-term reliability.
+This project shows how I think about data engineering.
+Clean design, clear logic, and business awareness built into every step.

+If you're working on something where data matters and quality cannot be an afterthought, let's connect.
+I'm always up for building meaningful, production-grade systems.